peterxu30/adm/README.md

 # adm
 Archived Data Migrator
 For Software Defined Buildings
+Currently in the process of a major redesign for improved clarity and performance.
+Readme may not reflect new changes.

 ##Program Flow
 adm uses several Go routines to simultaneously query the specified URL and writes the output to a Go channel.